-Moreover, because section 4044(e) applies only to priority category 3, benefits and plan assets will still be valued as of the termination date for all other categories.
+Moreover, because the statutory change applies only to priority category 3, benefits and plan assets will still be valued as of the termination date for all other categories.
 Using a different valuation date for priority category 3 than for all the other priority categories would be complex to administer, difficult to explain to participants, and anomalous in its results.
-In the absence of a clear statutory mandate of that intricate approach, PBGC is taking the simpler and more coherent approach of valuing benefits and assets as of the termination date for all priority categories.
+In the absence of a clear statutory mandate of that intricate approach, PBGC proposes to take the simpler and more coherent approach of valuing benefits and assets as of the termination date for all priority categories.

-Accordingly, PBGC is making no change to PBGC's existing rules in this regard.
+Accordingly, the proposed rule makes no change to PBGC's existing rules in this regard.
 Under § 4044.10(c), benefits in a trusteed plan will still be valued as of the termination date.
-The tables in Appendix D to part 4044 used to determine a participant's expected retirement age are also unchanged, and continue to be based on the year in which the plan's termination date occurs.
-(PBGC's determination of a participant's expected retirement age may be affected by the new PPA 2006 rules, however, because, as explained above, those rules may change the amount of a participant's guaranteed benefit, and a change in the guaranteed benefit in some cases affects the expected retirement age.)
+The tables in Appendix D to part 4044 used to determine a participant's expected retirement age are also unchanged, and continue to be based on the year in which the plan's termination date occurs and on the facts as of the termination date.
 A terminated plan's assets, too, will still be valued as of the termination date under § 4044.3(b).